 SAMTD shall hold a public hearing when any Major Service Change proposed that results in a decrease in service.
 Notice must be published in a general circulation newspaper.
 In addition, notice will be placed in newspapers, publications, or websites that are oriented to specific groups or neighborhoods that may be affected by the proposed Major Service Change.
 The notice must be published at least 30 days prior to the hearing.
 The notice must contain a description of the proposed service reduction, and the date, time, and place of the hearing.

-Policy: Major Service Changes Number: 707

-neral Manager under a Delegation of le Board of Directors in Resolution Effective Date: 05/16/17 Page 3 of 3
+Policy: Major Service Changes Number: 707 Authority by th eneral Manager under a Delegation of ne Board of Directors in Resolution October 25, 2001.
+Effective Date: 05/16/17 Page 3 of 3

-#01-16, dated October 25, 2001.

 The following service changes are exempt: